OrchardCMS/OrchardCore/src/docs/reference/core/Apis.GraphQL.Abstractions/README.md

 Use this approach if you:

-- want to add a new filter on Content Type queries,
+- want to add a new filter on Content-Type queries,
 - need to use custom logic for filtering.
-For example, fetching data from service, or comparing complex objects.
+For example, fetching data from a service, or comparing complex objects.

 What we are going to cover here is: